 - If asked by a Customs officer or police officer, you must report cheques, traveler’s cheques, money orders and any other negotiable instruments of any amount.

 - You must always report cash amounts of 10,000 AUD or more (or foreign currency equivalent) using a form available at Customs.
 There is no limit to the amount of funds that you can carry into or out of Australia.
 Visit www.austrac.gov.au for more information.

 Electronic travel authorization

 As of March 15, 2016, certain travelers who do not need a visa to enter Canada are required to have an electronic travel authorization (eTA) to fly to the country.
 Entry requirements will not change for all other methods of travel.
-Travelers will be able to go online and apply for their eTA beginning August 1, 2015.
 Please note that U.S. citizens do not need an eTA or a visa, but U.S. permanent residents need an eTA before flying to Canada.